 If you notice any discrepancy, it is important that you speak to your lecturer immediately or it may not be possible to amend your attendance record at a later date.

 Make sure you that you read and comply with the conditions of any funding awards.
-The attendance requirement for EMA and Bursary is 100%.
+The attendance requirement for EMA is 100% and for Bursary it is 80%.
 If your attendance falls below the required level, your next payment will be suspended and you may be withdrawn.
 Please check your student email and your attendance record on a regular basis.

 • Authorised Absence (granted at the discretion of the Faculty)